 The RD-2000 (our review) comes with two independent sound engines with over 1100 preset tones (one is based on modeling and the other one relies on samples), 9 sliders, 8 knobs, a pitch bend and two modulation wheels as well as a ton of effects, and impressive connectivity.

 3) Yamaha P-515 – Wooden key action and two famous grand piano tones in one package

 The Yamaha P-515 is a relatively new digital piano on the market.
 It was introduced mid-2018 to replace its hugely popular predecessor, the Yamaha P-255, and became the new flagship model of the P series.

 The Yamaha P-515 brings a lot of new technology that was previously available on Yamaha’s premium Clavinova range alone.

 It’s good to see Yamaha making their best technology available for such a good price!

-The Yamaha P-515 is basically a portable version of the Clavinova CLP-745 (similar key action, sound and features), which is more than twice as expensive as the P-515!
+The Yamaha P-515 is kind of a portable version of the Clavinova CLP-745 (similar key action, sound and features), which is more than twice as expensive as the P-515!
 That alone tells you something about what to expect from the P-515.